kyverno/kyverno-envoy-plugin/website/docs/performance/index.md

 # Performance

-This page offers guidance and best practices for benchmarking the performance of the kyverno-envoy-plugin, helping users understand the associated overhead.
-It outlines an example setup for conducting benchmarks, various benchmarking scenarios, and key metrics to capture for assessing the impact of the kyverno-envoy-plugin.
+This page offers guidance and best practices for benchmarking the performance of the Kyverno Authz Server, helping users understand the associated overhead.
+It outlines an example setup for conducting benchmarks, various benchmarking scenarios, and key metrics to capture for assessing the impact of the Kyverno Authz Server.

 ## Benchmark Setup